Cloud Translation is available to anyone wishing to perform integration between Google Translate and their own site or application.

 - Make sure the button, sticker, or other branding element is full and clearly visible, never altered or partially covered.

 - Do not use the buttons, stickers, or other branding elements in ways that (1) imply an association with or endorsement of any other product, service, event, sponsorship, or organization; (2) can be reasonably interpreted to suggest editorial content was authored by Google; or (3) represent the views or opinions of Google personnel without prior written permission from Google.
-All of the aforementioned usages must be approved via written permission.
+All of the previously mentioned usages must be approved via written permission.

 - Do not adopt marks, logos, slogans, or designs that are confusingly similar to the Google trademarks or imitate Google's trade dress, including the look and feel of Google Translate web design properties, Google Translate brand packaging, distinctive color combinations, typography, graphic designs, product icons, or imagery associated with Google Translate.